 Below, we go into more detail to explain the history and refutation of the 2048 projection.

 To get to the original projection, the paper used time trends in catch data then extrapolated them.
 It argued that if trends continued, all fish stocks will be collapsed by 2048.
 The figure below (from the original paper) shows the proportion of fish stocks classified as collapsed plotted against year.

 If you continue sloping the line down, it reaches zero at 2048; however, at the time, many places in the world were managing their fisheries sustainably and stocks were not declining.
 In much of the world fishing pressure had been reduced, and there were no indications to suggest further declines.
-Indeed, over a decade later, the proportion of overexploited stocks has remained about the same or improved slightly (31% according to FAO).
+Indeed, over a decade later, the proportion of overexploited stocks has remained about the same (33% according to FAO).

 It is also important to note that the original paper covered a broad range of topics; the 2048 projection was a very small part.
 However, the authors’ press release stressed the “all fish gone by 2048” projection and that led the mainstream media coverage.

 Criticism of the paper was rapid as the basic assertion was that no fish stocks were sustainably managed.
 In response, several of the authors of the original paper worked with a number of fishery scientists that had criticized them to take a closer look at the abundance trends in fish stocks.
 This analysis was published in 2009 and showed that, on average, stocks were not on a path to total collapse and were stable over the previous 20 years.
 Stocks have remained stable since then.

 Learn more about Sustainable Seafood below.